Agency Conflicts, Investment, and Asset Pricing

 Columbia Business School - Finance and Economics

 The separation of ownership and control allows controlling shareholders to pursue private benefits.
 We develop an analytically tractable dynamic stochastic general equilibrium model to study asset pricing and welfare implications of imperfect investor protection.
-Consistent with empirical evidence, the model predicts that countries with weaker investor protection have more incentives to overinvest, lower Tobin's q, higher return volatility, larger risk premium, and higher interest rate.
-Calibrating the model to the Korean economy reveals that perfecting investor protection increases the stock market's value by 22 percent, a gain for which outside shareholders are willing to pay 11 percent of their capital stock.
+The model predicts that countries with weaker investor protection have more incentives to overinvest, lower Tobin's q, higher return volatility, larger risk premium, and higher interest rate, consistent with empirical evidence.
+Calibrating the model to the Korean economy reveals that making investor protection perfect increases the stock market value by 22%, a gain for which outside shareholders are willing to pay 11% of their capital stocks.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo7 in 0.625 seconds